wenzlo/EuroRogue/README.md

 	UI HotKey to start game.

 	"1) New Game"      -> pres num_row 1 to start the game.
-	"2) New Character" -> pres num_row 2 to re-roll your Character.
+	"2) New Character" -> pres num_row 2 to re-roll your Character Stats and Starting Items.

 __________________________________________________________________________________________________________
 Abilities-